 Since the majority of our international operations are conducted in currencies other than the U.S. dollar (primarily the euro, Canadian dollar, Korean won and Mexican peso), currency fluctuations can have a significant impact on the translation of our international revenues and earnings into U.S. dollar amounts.
 These amounts could be materially affected by the strengthening of the U.S. dollar, negatively impacting our results of operations, earnings and our ability to generate revenue growth.
 Furthermore, our products are typically sourced in U.S. dollars.
 As a result, the cost of these products may be affected by changes in the value of the applicable local currencies.
 Changes in currency exchange rates may also affect the U.S. dollar value of the foreign currency denominated prices at which our international businesses sell products.
-Our future financial results could be significantly affected by not only the value of the foreign currencies in which we conduct business, but also the speed in which these fluctuations occur.
+Our future financial results could be significantly affected by not only the value of the U.S. dollar in relation to the foreign currencies in which we conduct business, but also the speed in which these fluctuations occur.
 For instance, so far during the first quarter of fiscal 2016, the euro and Canadian dollar continue to be volatile against the U.S. dollar and the exchange rates have fallen significantly below the prior-year exchange rates.
-If the U.S. dollar remains strong relative to the fiscal 2015 foreign exchange rates, we expect that foreign tiemes, particularly in Europe and Canada.
+If the U.S. dollar remains strong relative to the fiscal 2015 foreign exchange rates, we expect that foreign exchange will have a significant negative impact on our fiscal 2016 revenues and operating results as well as our international cash and other balance sheet items, particularly in Europe and Canada.